zstumgoren/gentle-intro-to-sql/docs/part2/subqueries-revisited.rst

 But subqueries aren't limited to use in the ``WHERE`` clause.
 Another powerful -- and perhaps surprising -- use of subqueries is in ``SELECT``.

-Say, for example, that you wanted to determine the percentage of contributions that came from each state.
+For example, say that you wanted to determine the percentage of all contributions that came from each state.

 You *could* perform this operation with two separate queries, starting with a sum of all contributions: